ARNOLDACHIKI/ARNOLDACHIKI/README.md

 DARNOLD ACHIKI
-a third year computer science student at the MULTIMEDIA UNIVERSITY OF KENYA I am passionate about AI and machine learning t
+a third year computer science student at the MULTIMEDIA UNIVERSITY OF KENYAr I am passionate about AI and machine learning t